qirh/TexasFirst/README.md

   * Texas flag icon from [here](http://www.iconarchive.com/show/american-states-icons-by-custom-icon-design/Texas-Flag-icon.html)
   * Inspiration came from [here](https://github.com/vpicone/SorryTennesee)

-## Notes
 ### Things that do not work properly
   * Once I tried the Bulma (yes/no) button offline and it did not work.
 Need to re-produce!!

-### Features to implement
-  * Popup page
-  * Options page:
-    * Some text would be nice

-### Before launching on the Chrome store
-  * Ask someone to peer review the code
-  * Have my test subjects (ehm) I mean friends try it on their computers.
+Besides that, all seems good.